FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/03Chapter3/_index.md

 ---
-title: "Ch 3 - Hugo Publish "
+title: "Ch 3 - Automation"
 chapter: false
-menuTitle: "Ch 3: Publish"
+menuTitle: "Ch 3: Automation"
 weight: 30
 ---

-### ***Publish your content to GitHub pages via a GitHub action***
+### ***Use Terraform to Deploy and Configure Infrastructure***

-Now that you have your content first draft, push your repo to github, there's already a GitHub action to automatically publish your content anytime you upload to the repo
+This lab is intended for network administrators looking to integrate firewall management with DevOps practices and workflow.
+First part of the lab focuses on deploying a pair of FortiGate virtual appliances using Terraform and bootstrapping their configuration to automatically build a multi-zone HA cluster.
+Second part deploys a simple web application and leverages fortios terraform provider to include FortiGate configuration changes necessary to protect that application.

-Click the right arrow to go through each step individually
+All deployments and configuration are driven entirely by terraform code and do not require interactive log-in to FortiGate